 Protecting U.S. Maritime Workers Working in Angola

 The demanding job of an offshore worker can take you to foreign waters far from the familiarity of home.
 Recent discoveries of deepwater oil resources off of Angola have attracted the attention of U.S. oil and gas companies and have created some platform jobs off the coast of Cabinda in Angola.
-The U.S. already imports more oil from Angola than from Kuwait, and that is likely to continue increasing.
+The U.S. already imports more oil from Angola than from Kuwait, which is likely to continue increasing.

 Arnold & Itkin LLP has secured billions of dollars in verdicts and settlements for our clients.
-Based in Houston, Texas, Arnold & Itkin LLP is committed to assisting American workers injured in foreign waters.
-We are skilled maritime accident claim lawyers committed to helping injured American workers obtain compensation for injuries caused by negligent employers or co-workers overseas in Angola.
+Based in Houston, Texas, our legal team is committed to assisting American workers injured in foreign waters.
+We are skilled maritime accident lawyers who are committed to helping injured American workers obtain compensation for injuries caused by negligent employers or co-workers overseas in Angola.
 We have had success filing lawsuits involving serious accidents in foreign waters in U.S. courts, where injured rig workers’ legal rights are strongest.

-A Closer Look at Angola Oil Production
+Taking a Closer Look at Angola Oil Production

 Chevron ranks as one of the leading oil producers in Angola.
 Through its wholly-owned subsidiary Cabinda Gulf Oil Company, or CABGOC, Chevron has concessions in some of Angola’s most productive offshore oil fields, such as Block 0 and Block 14, and in 2009 produced more than 500,000 barrels a day of petroleum.
 Chevron has been working to significantly increase production offshore Angola.
 Among its most important developments are the offshore Benguela Belize-Lobito Tomboco and the Tombua-Landana projects that began production in 2009.
 ExxonMobil’s affiliated companies in Angola have interests in four deepwater blocks offshore Angola and began production from Kizombia C in 2009.
 ExxonMobil’s subsidiary, Esso Angola, recently marked 15 years of operating in Angola.
 Meanwhile, BP is involved with four major deepwater licenses offshore Angola and is the operator in blocks 18 and 31.
 BP announced a new discovery in October 2009 in the ultra-deep water Block 31.

-Contact Our Offshore Injury Attorneys Today
+Contact Our Offshore Injury Attorneys Today: (888) 493-1629

 If you are seriously injured while working for a U.S. company in deepwater offshore of Angola, you may be entitled to compensation for injuries caused by the negligence of an employer or co-worker.
 You need an experienced personal injury lawyer familiar with overseas offshore worker injuries to analyze your accident and explain your legal options.
-Contact Arnold & Itkin LLP for a FREE, no obligation consultation.
+Contact us for a FREE consultation.
 Based in Houston, Texas, we are committed to assisting American platform workers and offshore workers injured in Angola.
 We are aggressive trial lawyers and skilled negotiators committed to helping oil industry workers recover physically, emotionally, and financially from a catastrophic overseas accident.
 We will help you get the medical attention you need right away, and we’ll work to obtain the compensation you need to provide for your family and rebuild your life.
 We have helped numerous offshore workers and have had success bringing cases of offshore workers injured in foreign waters into U.S. courts.
 That’s the kind of experience you need if you were injured while working offshore of Angola off the coast of Cabinda or in other foreign waters.